ben-d-t/ben-d-t.github.io/content/llms-at-work.md

 ---
-title: Just try LLMs at work
+title: How to try LLMs at work
 date: 3/23/2024
 ---
 > Compiled in 2023.
 A rough list of tips for using "AI" in a desk job that I've shared more than once.